akhil-naidu/portal/README.md

 git remote add -f portal-hasura https://github.com/akhil-naidu/portal-hasura
 ```

-Once you have the remote within your git, you need to push the changes made in this repository, especially within the `hasura` folder to it's master repository to trigger a `hasura` build
+Once you have the remote within your git, you need to push the changes made in this repository, especially within the `hasura` folder to its master repository to trigger a `hasura` build

+> This following command can be executed directly in the root of your repository

 ```
 git subtree push --prefix hasura portal-hasura master